 The American Bar Foundation (ABF) is pleased to welcome the 2024-25 Visiting Scholars cohort to the ABF research community.
-This year’s scholars are Aaron Z. Pitluck and Michelle Brown.
+This year’s scholars are Aaron Z. Pitluck, Michelle Brown, and Hila Keren.

 The ABF invites national and international scholars to take advantage of our diverse sociolegal community and research facilities through its Visiting Scholars program.
 The ABF chooses scholars whose research coincides with the organization’s research agenda of innovative, interdisciplinary, and rigorous empirical research on law and society.
 Visiting Scholars participate in the intellectual life of the ABF by attending weekly seminars with leading scholars, collaborating with ABF faculty, and participating in workshops and discussions with the ABF Fellows.